 Masters of Nursing (MN) Degree

 The Masters of Nursing (MN) graduate degree program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
-Students are prepared to take certification examinations as a Clinical Nurse Leader (CNL).
-MN graduate students are educated to be leaders at the bedside with a broad range of opportunities to influence health practices.
+MN graduate students are educated to be leaders at the bedside with a broad range of opportunities to influence health practices and are prepared to take certification examinations as a Clinical Nurse Leader (CNL).

-Synopsis: The graduate program curriculum is taught by faculty in the College of Nursing and Engineering.
-Rich clinical opportunities exist in Montana for nurses seeking to expand their outreach and grow to the level of an advanced generalist, MN degree (CNL role), or advanced practice nurse, DNP (Family/Individual or Psych/Mental Health).
-Faculty with systems and leadership foci guide MN (CNL) students and advanced practice nurse practitioners, who are certified and experienced, guide DNP students through clinical education.
-Students choose from over twenty faculty in the college who hold doctorates in nursing to lead their professional (MN) or scholarly (DNP) projects in concert with course work and clinical experiences.
+Synopsis: The MN degree curriculum is taught by faculty in the College of Nursing and Engineering who have systems and clinical leadership experience and expertise.
+Rich clinical opportunities exist in Montana for nurses seeking to expand their outreach and grow to the level of clinical nurse leader, which is an important advanced generalist role in nursing.
 The college provides educational preparation plus exciting opportunities to practice in rural and frontier areas of Montana.
-Nursing faculty are recognized nationally for their broad and wide-ranging expertise.
+MSU College of Nursing faculty are recognized nationally for their broad and wide-ranging expertise.

-Graduate courses are offered primarily online with teleconference and video conference used to supplement content.
+Distance Graduate Program: All graduate courses are offered primarily online with teleconference and video conference used to supplement content.
 See teaching methods for more information.
-Travel to Bozeman is required at the beginning of Fall semester.
+Travel to Bozeman is required at the beginning of each Fall semester.

 - A baccalaureate degree in nursing from a nationally accredited upper division program, which included supervised clinical practice in a variety of nursing settings, including community/public health and management.

-- Successful completion of undergraduate courses in physical assessment, community/public health, research, statistics (which included inferential statistics), and an undergraduate psych/mental health course for the FPMHNP option.
+- Successful completion of undergraduate courses in physical assessment, community/public health, research, and statistics (which included inferential statistics).

 - Current unencumbered licensure as a registered nurse.
 If clinical educational experiences are to be completed in Montana, licensure in Montana is required.